 Operating the MK-EZ Profiler

-After a several passes I was able to get the hang of it.
+After several passes, I was able to get the hang of it.
 It would frequently take at least two passes- the first pass removes the majority of the material and the second gets a consistent line.
 It’s slow going but it works.

 A Bullnosing Tip